 The Kimberley: High level of fitness required for walks in hot weather conditions.

+On the Kimberley Broome to Darwin section of this tour, you will sleep in a swag.
 A swag is a bedroll made of canvas with a mattress inside.
 You can put your sleeping bag inside and zip it up and have a perfect view of the stars. check out our blog on the subject of swags here.

 19 Day Perth to Darwin Tour Package Itinerary - 19 days